ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/atomic-guards.markdown

   transactions in cluster-wide sessions.

 * Atomic Guards coordinate work between sessions that try to write on a document at the same time.
-  Saving a document is prevented if another session is currently holding that document's related 'key'.
+  Saving a document is prevented if another session has incremented the Atomic Guard Raft index, which is triggered by changing the document.
-  When finished, the session releases the key.

 * Prior to the introduction of this feature (in **RavenDB 5.2**), client code had to administer compare-exchange entries explicitly.
 You can still do that if you wish by